-Rob Cain (Vice President)
+John Price (Vice President)

 I’m happiest when I have my feet and hands in the dirt.
 I’ve even been known to revel in the use of a crosscut saw for removing fallen trees from trails.
 When I started trail running in Ashland back in the 80’s, we had only one quasi official trail in the watershed that was only about a mile long.
 Trail building and maintenance for me is a legacy project that I truly hope will be enjoyed by Ashlanders long after I’m gone.
 In the meantime I’ll be out joyfully running, hiking and biking our trails whenever I can.

 Joseph enjoys working on trails and trying to convince other people roughly his age and younger to join him in his efforts.
 He’s an avid trail runner and is grateful for the amazing trail system that AWTA has put together over the years.
 He was talked into taking over the Mt.
 Ashland HillClimb in 2014 (pretty sure that’s right) and has managed to not yet completely mess it up.
 Since then we have added a second trail race as a means to help support AWTA, which he also has managed to facilitate with minimal mistakes.
 He takes particular joy in the thought of raising his 3 year old daughter to be active on the trails, and has been introducing her to them through hikes as she grows.